Davinism/SlidingWarfare/README.md

 #### Health

 As of right now, bases take just one hit to take out.
 I may include a health feature for bases if taking them out becomes too easy.

+#### Visual Styling

+Enhance the visuals by using sprites and images in place of elemental Canvas renderings.

+#### AI

+Offer users the option of playing against an AI for a 1-player option.